ElrondDevGuild/elrond-dev-scrolls/erdjs/how-tos/README.md

 # How To's

-This is will be a collection of practical code snippets using erdjs that will help you get started with common Elrond operations like:
+This is a collection of helpful code snippets using erdjs that will help you get started with common Elrond operations like:

 * use PEM file wallets
 * payload builder
 * transactions
+* built-in token-related operations
-* and others...
+* and much more...